- Department Overview

 - W.T.
 Schrenk Society (Student Organization)

-If you would like to visit our department, please call (1-573-341-4420) or send us e-mail (email@example.com) and we will be happy to arrange for you to tour our facilities and meet the faculty members and students of your choice.
+If you would like to visit our department, please call the department at 573-341-6033 or email me directly at email@example.com.
+We will be happy to arrange for you to tour our newly renovated facilities and meet faculty and students from your areas of interest.

 Department of Chemistry